 Lunges — the popular muscle-strengthening exercise that strengthens and tones your thighs and buttocks — are performed in all sorts of directions, most commonly by stepping forward or stepping backward.

 Do forward or reverse lunges with your body weight only, or by using a barbell or dumbbells to add resistance to the workout.
 Although these two lunges are similar, there are some benefits in doing one over the other.
 When you know the nuances, you can choose which one is right for your goals.

 Execute forward lunges by standing straight with your feet together.
 Contract your abdominal muscles to stabilize your upper body.

 Lift your right leg off the floor and take a giant step forward.
 Slowly lower your torso by bending your left knee toward the floor.
-Lower until your right knee forms a 90 degree angle and your knee is aligned with your ankle.
-Push yourself upward and return to to the starting position.
+Lower until your right knee forms a 90-degree angle and your knee is aligned with your ankle.
+Push yourself upward and return to the starting position.

-Both forward lunge and rear lunge target the same muscles in your thighs, buttocks and calves, according to the ExRx.net website.
-The primary muscles affected are quadriceps in the front of your thigh, gluteus maximus in your buttocks, adductor magnus in your inner thigh, and soleus in your calf.
+Both forward lunges and rear lunges target the same muscles in your thighs, buttocks and calves.
+The primary muscles targeted are the quadriceps in the front of your thigh, the gluteus maximus in your buttocks, the adductor magnus in your inner thigh and the soleus in your calf.

-Doing forward lunges using the wrong technique, can cause knee pain due to the wrong angle between your thigh and calf.
-In addition, taking a step forward can make it hard to maintain stability because you are shifting your body weight to your leading foot, while during reverse lunge the weight is maintained on the forward leg that remains stationary.
+Doing forward lunges using the wrong technique can cause knee pain because it's more likely you'll form the wrong angle between your thigh and calf.
+In addition, taking a step forward can make it hard to maintain stability because you're shifting your body weight to your leading foot.
+During a reverse lunge, the weight is maintained on the forward leg that remains stationary.